core-coin/base-rs/CONTRIBUTING.md

 Be aware that _how_ you communicate requests and reviews in your feedback can have a significant impact on the success of the Pull Request.
-Yes, we may land a particular change that makes Alloy better, but the individual might just not want to have anything to do with Alloy ever again.
+Yes, we may land a particular change that makes Base-rs better, but the individual might just not want to have anything to do with Base-rs ever again.
 The goal is not just having good code.

 ### Abandoned or Stalled Pull Requests